-The Secretary-General has given four biennial climate lectures to date:
+The Secretary-General has given five biennial climate lectures to date:

 Hosted at the Munk School of Global Affairs in Toronto, the third lecture focused on the "tragedy of the national horizon" and addressed the consequences of the insistence of national governments to fashion climate policies primarily, if not exclusively, from a national perspective and the implications for multilateral action on climate.